-This is for things you'll need in the next three months or things that you need intermittently, such as items you buy in bulk.
+This is for things you'll need in the next three months, or things that you need intermittently, such as items you buy in bulk.

 These are things you use seasonally, such as holiday decorations, grills, hammocks, and snowboards and skis.

-are things you don't really need but can't part with, either, such as old tax records, your daughter's first dress, your children's artwork, mementos, and family treasures that you can't stand but will pass down anyway.
+These are things you don't really need but can't part with, either, such as old tax records, your daughter's first dress, your children's artwork, mementos, and family treasures that you can't stand but will pass down anyway.

 Next: Setting up your storage zones.